0xd3vil/CrackZip/README.md

-CrackZipFile
+CrackZip
 ============

-This script will crack a password protected ZIP files through Brute force attack.
+This script will crack a password protected ZIP files through Bruteforce.

-How to use :  python zip_crack -f  target zip file -d  dicctionary list
+Steps to use:  python crackzip -f  target zip file -d  Dictionary list

-Download dictionary list from google <simply search on google : download password distionary List>
+You can download Dictionary list from google <simply search on google : download password Dictionary List>